shi-hao/git_github_tips/5-data_bkup/3-duplicate_repo.md

 # Duplicating a github repo with history to self-established git server
 1) Open a command prompt and Clone the source/existing repo using the command:
    git clone --bare https://sourceRepoURL
-   then you will get a dir, with name repo_name.git
+   then you will get a dir, with name repo-name.git

-2) copy the repo_name.git dir to self-established git server
+2) copy the repo-name.git dir to self-established git server

-3) git clont username@ip:dir+repo_name.git
+3) git clone username@ip:dir + repo-name.git

+**COMPLAINT**
-move all the github repo to self-established git server!
+Move all the github repo to self-established git server!
-github can be saved by nothing, even VPN!
+Github can be reached by nothing, even VPN!
-github bring users very bad using experience in china, web cannot opened,
+Github bring users very bad using experience in china, Web pages cannot be opened, pull/push very slow, often failed!
-pull/push very slow, often failed! github has been dead in china.
+Github has been dead in china.